MSc/Postgraduate Diploma/Postgraduate Certificate Occupational Psychology

 You should have either:

-- an honours degree awarded by a UK institute of higher education of at least lower second status, in Psychology or a relevant subject
+- a minimum of a 2:1 honours degree awarded by a UK institute of higher education in Psychology or a relevant subject

-- an honours degree in Psychology and be eligible for the Graduate Basis for Chartership (GBC) for membership of the British Psychological Society (BPS)
+- a minimum of a 2:1 honours degree in Psychology and be eligible for the Graduate Basis for Chartership (GBC) for membership of the British Psychological Society (BPS)

 In order to be eligible to progress from the MSc to Stage 2 training in Occupational Psychology and become a Chartered Occupational Psychologist you must have GBC status.
 Applicants that do not have GBC status would not be eligible, under current BPS and HCPC arrangements, to go on to Chartered Psychologist status.
 This may change in future.
 Please contact the BPS or the HCPC for further advice.